raisa-d/BlackoutPoetryStudio/README.md

-# FoundPoetry
+# Blackout Poetry Maker

-FoundPoetry (tentatively named) is a web app that enables users to create blackout poetry by merging and manipulating text from various sources.
+Blackout Poetry Maker (tentatively named) is a web app that enables users to create blackout poetry by merging and manipulating text from various sources.

 ## Features